-Patriot tax returns in the U.S. and various states that include the Company are subject to audit by taxing authorities.
-As of September 30, 2018, the earliest tax year that remains open for audit in the Unites States is 2013.
+Tax returns in the U.S. and various states are subject to audit by taxing authorities.
+As of September 30, 2019, the earliest tax year that remains open for audit in the Unites States is 2014.
+We do not have any material unpaid assessments.